 Make a note of it – Within SkyReal the designers can place notes and annotations, directly onto the part of the 3D model, as notes to update a part or upon seeing an issue.
 These notes can be logged in an external document or sent back into the PLM.

 Remote Playback – SkyReal2GO allows a designer to package up the complete session and send a playable file to a remote colleague or outside customer.
 With no additional software to install and no license needed, that user can play that SkyReal experience back on any suitable laptop, workstation and even use their own VR headset, Powerwall or Cave to be fully immersed.
-The SkyReal2GO session can be customised to give the user just the menu features needed, such as move, grab, annotate etc as you would if sending to a customer, or the full SkyReal menus if sending to a colleague.
+The SkyReal2GO session can be customised to give the user just the menu features needed, such as move, grab, annotate (etc.), as you would if sending to a customer, or the full SkyReal menus if sending to a colleague.
 You can also keep the animations within the session so they can playback to watch a mechanism animate, or see a manikin’s movement, which contribute to improve engineering design general process and steps it have to be done by teams..

 SkyReal has a number of future developments in the pipeline that will push designing in VR further by close linking CAD systems and adding features that take advantage of the underlying Unreal engine.